The LDBC Graphalytics Benchmark: Benchmark Type

-A standard benchmark can fall into one of the four target scales, S, M, L, and XL.
-Each target scale focuses on processing graphs within certain range of data size, and therefore a corresponding time-out duration has been imposed.
+The competition benchmark evaluates the system performance with six core algorithms, BFS, WCC, PR, CDLP, LCC, SSSP (see \autoref{sec:definition_algorithms}).
+For each algorithm, the datasets within a given size category are used.
+A competition benchmark can fall into one of the five target scales: S, M, L, XL, and 2XL+.
+Each target scale focuses on processing graphs within certain range of data size, and therefore a corresponding time-out duration has been imposed as shown in \autoref{tab:competition-benchmarks}.

-The standard benchmark (per target scale) consists of six experiments executing six graph algorithm on five graphs, with five repetitions per job.
-In total, there are $6 \times 5 \times 5 = 150$ benchmark runs.